geethika608/Lead_Generation_Agent/README.md

 - **🔍 Finds Leads**: Searches LinkedIn and other platforms for potential leads
 - **📧 Finds Emails**: Discovers email addresses for each lead
 - **✅ Validates Emails**: Checks email deliverability and quality
-- **📊 Analyzes Data**: Organizes and stores campaign data with insights
+- **📊 Analyzes Data**: Organizes and stores lead data with insights
 - **📈 Tracks Progress**: Provides real-time analytics and monitoring
 - **🔗 Integrates**: Saves data to Google Workspace (Sheets & Docs)